WavyWalk/front-model/README.md

 Let's get to the roots!
 Adding models to your React apps makes so many things easier.
 Combine them with some state management lib and you'll feel the difference.

 #How
 npm i front-model

 # Usage example
+Lib can be (should) used on both node and browser environments.

 ```typescript
 import {ApiEndpoint, BaseModel, HasMany, HasOne, IRequestOptions, Property} from "front-model"
 import {MakeRequest} from "./ApiEndpoint"